 The World Food Programme (WFP), global lead of the Emergency Telecommunications Cluster (ETC), is actively working on ETC preparedness activities in the Pacific Island region.
 In September 2015, WFP opened an office in Suva, Fiji, to support emergency preparedness in three sectors - Food Security, Logistics, and Emergency Telecommunications - across the Pacific Islands.
 On 30 November 2016, the Emergency Telecommunications Cluster for the Pacific was officially activated under the structure of the Pacific Humanitarian Team (PHT).

 In 2016, WFP prioritised the following Pacific Island Countries for national engagement for ETC preparedness: Fiji, Samoa, Solomon Islands, Tonga and Vanuatu.
-WFP is working to expand its engagement into North Pacific Island countries such as the Marshall Islands (RMI), Federated States of Micronesia (FSM), Palau, Kiribati, and Tuvalu.
+In 2017, the ETC began expanding its engagement into North Pacific Island countries in the Marshall Islands (RMI), Federated States of Micronesia (FSM), Palau, Kiribati, and Tuvalu.

 The Pacific ETC preparedness project is partially funded by USAID/OFDA and the Government of Japan for activities in 2019 and 2020.
 Additional funding is sought for other activities and supporters are encouraged to get in touch.
 With thanks to previous standby partner support provided to the Pacific ETC by MSB.